 Leverage refers to the method whereby the Company raises the degree of investment.
 Such methods include in particular the borrowing of loans, conclusion of securities lending or sale and repurchase transactions, as well as the acquisition of Derivatives with embedded leverage financing.
 The Company can use such methods for the Fund to the extent that is described in this Sales Prospectus.
-The possibility to use Derivatives and the conclusion of securities lending and borrowing transactions, as well as sale and repurchase transactions is described in the section "Investment goals, strategy, principles and limits - Assets - Derivatives or securities lending and borrowing transactions - Sale and repurchase transactions".
+The possibility to use Derivatives and the conclusion of securities lending and borrowing transactions, as well as sale and repurchase transactions is described in the section "Investment goals, strategy, principles and limits - Assets - Derivatives or securities lending and borrowing transactions".
+The possibility for borrowing loans is explained in the section "Investment goals, strategy, principles and limits - Assets - Derivatives or a securities lending and borrowing transactions - Sale and repurchase transactions".
 The possibility for borrowing loans is explained in the section "Investment goals, strategy, principles and limits".